-Normally the robot moves the box into its final position by using the "Approach" distance, which is shown on figure 13.
+Normally the robot moves the box into its final position by using the "Approach" distance, which is shown on figure.

-Figure 13: Approaching the target position with lower speed and acceleration
+Figure : Approaching the target position with lower speed and acceleration

 Note: To keep the necessary distance from the existing boxes on the pallet, the approach position may be recalculated dynamically if rotation occurs between the pickup and the target position.
-This default behavior can be changed by selecting 'fixed' approach, see 6.2.3 - Movement
+This default behavior can be changed by selecting 'fixed' approach

-Figure 14: Dynamically calculated approach distance for rotating boxes.
+Figure: Dynamically calculated approach distance for rotating boxes.